Franklin89/Blog/drafts/switching-google-authentication-to-oidc-in-asp-net-core-2-2.md

 Since I am using the simple ASP.NET Core extension method provided by Microsoft, I thought the easiest way to would be to see if there is an open issue or pull request in their repository.
 This is one of the aspects why Open Source Software development is great :-)

-After searching the GitHub repository I found the following [pull request](https://github.com/aspnet/AspNetCore/pull/6338) that pretty much describes the problem and provides the solution as well.
+After searching the GitHub repository I found the following [pull request](https://github.com/aspnet/AspNetCore/pull/6338) that pretty much describes the problem.

 ## What I need to change